davidli9410/interpreter/README.md

     -   A `NumberNode` simply returns its value.
     -   A `VariableNode` looks up its value in the environment.
     -   An `OperatorNode` recursively calls `.eval()` on its left and right children to get their values, and then performs the specified operation.
+    -   An `AssignmentNode` assigns a value to a name in env
+    -   A `FunctionNode` simply defines a function in the environment with a name, arguments, and a body(similar to a variable)
+    -   A `FunctionCallNode` evaluates function calls with a local environment containing user given args.
+It uses this local environment then evaluates expressions with variables contained in the local environment.
 -   The final result bubbles back up the tree to the root, which is then returned to the user.

 An **environment** (a simple dictionary) is passed through the evaluation process to keep track of variable assignments.